k2-fsa/icefall/egs/swbd/ASR/README.md

 A lot of the scripts for data processing are from the first-gen Kaldi and the ESPNet project, tailored by myself to incorporate with Lhotse and Icefall.

 Some of the scripts for text normalization are from stale pull requests of [Piotr Żelasko](https://github.com/pzelasko) and [Nagendra Goel](https://github.com/ngoel17).

+The `sclite_scoring.py` is from the GigaSpeech recipe for post processing and glm-like scoring, which is definitely not an elegant stuff to do.